You might want to group the people you follow into any of the types that we looked at in Day Three. Some examples might be

 This is also a nice tool for building followers and finding interesting people to follow, but it’s a paid service as well.
 One of the excellent features is that you can get lists of people to follow by hashtag and by user.
 So if you want to see who’s following, say, Margaret Atwood, you could check out her followers and then organize them in a variety of ways.
 Great tool.

 Currently I’m just using the native tools in Twitter, which helps me with one of the “p”s – presence.
 I use one browser for my personal @markarayner account, and then so that I don’t get confused as to where I am (which happened during my trial on Sprout), I use another browser for the @WesternUMMJC account.
-When I know I’m going to be away for a while, I use Buffer to help me schedule tweets, but I don’t do this all the time.
-(Presence.)
+I use Buffer to help me schedule tweets, and to give me a chance to edit them.

 Think about the kinds of update you’ve seen on Twitter so far from the people you follow.
 Who do you most want to see tweets from?
 Try making a list of your own — it can be about any topic of interest to you, not necessarily just journalism, media and communications.Day Nine